ExperienceHunter/dify/dify/template/README/README_Sentiment_Analysis.md

 ## ✅ Features
 - Fully customizable sentiment logic via **query input**
-- Supports emotion detection for text from multiple data sources
+- Supports reddit as its source
 - Built using **DSL templates** for flexibility and control
 - Instant publishing and ready-to-use app